Periodic Reporting for period 2 - CHESS (Cyber-security Excellence Hub in Estonia and South Moravia)

 5. Raising citizen engagement, technology transfer, staff exchange and mutual learning.

 The consortium conducted a thorough analysis of the current state of the existing cybersecurity ecosystem in South Moravia and Estonia.
-The partners working in six CHESS Challenge Areas mapped the capacities, expertise, common interests and needs for each research area in both regions.
-The next step is to develop a strategy to promote the excellence and impact of cybersecurity R&I in both regions.
+The partners working in six CHESS Challenge Areas mapped the capacities, expertise, shared interests and needs for each research area in both regions.
+This analysis provided the foundation for a joint strategy designed to promote excellence and increase the impact of cybersecurity R&I in both regions.